virtualsquare/virtualsquare.github.io/status.md

 ### TODO:
   * vde-2: close the bug #965872 (Removal of obsolete debhelper compat 5 and 6). debhelper compat is 10.
   * fuse-umfuse-ext2, vdetelweb: update debhelper
-  * purelibc: FTBFS the latest version on GITHUB should fix the remaining incompatibilities
-  * fuse-umfuse-iso9660:  FTBFS. libumlib is a requirement (in debian/control and configure.ac but it seems it is not needed at all. please ck).
+  * purelibc: FTBFS still pending a FTBFS error for riscv64
   * libvpoll-eventfd on salsa is ready to be submitted in new for SID
+  * vdeplug_slirp has been packaged on Salsa.
+It should be ready to be uploaded to SID
-  * vdeplug_slirp, vdeplug_vdels, vdeplug_vlan, vdeplug_agno, vdeplug_pcap can be packaged
+  *	vdeplug_vdels, vdeplug_vlan, vdeplug_agno, vdeplug_pcap can be packaged
-  * libexecs: move to the set of virtualsquare team packages (convert from autotools to cmake + create salsa repo)
+  * libexecs: The package on salsa is readyi for SID (convert from autotools to cmake + migrate to the virtualsquare team)

   *	vuos: fix module/submodule install path to support multi arch.
 To be packaged
   * fusefatfs: to be packaged (after vuos?)
   * vufusearchive: to be packaged (after vuos).
   * libnlq: docs/man missing, to be packaged